saevrenk/dataengineering_capstone/README.md

 2. Python>=3.0

 ### Technical Challenges
-1. Spark SQL doesn't support UPDATE statements, so instead for the updates I used "mysql.connector", other than that almost everything is done with pyspark.
-Except, in visualizations pandas has the advantage, so I used sparkDF.toPandas() to work with a pandas dataframe.
+1. Spark SQL doesn't support UPDATE statements, so instead for the updates I used "mysql.connector", other than that almost everything is done with PySpark.
+Except, in visualizations, Pandas has the advantage, so I used sparkDF.toPandas() to work with Pandas dataframes.
 2. For the first menu version I used input().
-This created a more complicated interface; using [pyinputplus](https://pyinputplus.readthedocs.io/en/latest/) improved the interface significantly.
+This created a more complicated interface; using [pyinputplus](https://pyinputplus.readthedocs.io/en/latest/) module improved the interface significantly.

 ### Visualization
 I answered the following inquiries using SparkSQL, pandas and plotly libraries.